 That 6-month retargeting window allows local businesses to track their leads all over Facebook and build brand recognition.

-If you’re a fitness studio that’s installed the Facebook pixel, someone who comes to your landing page or website may not necessarily be ready to invest in your kickboxing, yoga, or pilates classes at that precise moment.
-But seeing your retargeting ad in their newsfeed and sidebar ingrains your company into their subconscious — so the next time they really want to find a place to workout, your studio is top of mind.
+When people see your retargeting ad in their newsfeed again, it ingrains your company into their subconscious!
+So, the next time they want to find a place to workout, your studio is top of mind.

 4 — Track Conversions

-Every local business wants more leads But what’s even more important than generating those potential clients is tracking how many actually convert.
+Every fitness business wants more leads.
+But, what’s even more important than generating those potential clients is tracking how many actually convert.

-What other ways have you used the Facebook pixel to leverage your business?
+What other ways have you used the Facebook pixel to drive more leads to your fitness business?
 Let us know in the comments below.